 LVC guarantees that you will earn an undergraduate degree in four years of full-time study, or we will provide free tuition for additional courses.
 More information >>

-86% of the 2010 cohort of full-time, first time bachelor’s degree seekers returned for 2011.
-This ranks LVC among the top three percent for average freshman retention rate among our 371 comparable institutions in U.S. News and World Report's 2012 "America's Best Colleges."
+83% of the 2012 cohort of full-time, first time bachelor’s degree seekers returned for 2013.
+This ranks LVC among the top two percent for average freshman retention rate among our 367 comparable institutions in U.S. News and World Report's 2014 "America's Best Colleges."

 In cooperation with Case Western University and Penn State University; engineering; in cooperation with approved hospitals: medical technology.

 Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Medical Technology, Associate of Arts, Associate of Science, Master of Business Administration, Master of Music Education, Master of Science Education, Doctorate of Physical Therapy.

 Lebanon Valley College and the United Methodist Church

 The College was founded in 1866 through a resolution of the Church of the United Brethren in Christ.
 The United Methodist Church has long incorporated the religious and the liberal arts into their tradition of higher education in the United States.
 The United Methodist Church is committed to value-centered inquiry, critical thinking, and a liberal arts curriculum.
 United Methodist-related colleges respect and support the religious practices of its members and are concerned with global issues.